A day-by-day guide to the weather forecast for Glastonbury Festival

 Thursday 22 June is said to be “partly sunny and delightful”.
 Predicted highs of 23 degrees.

-Friday 23 June will be mostly cloudy, with highs of 22 degrees.
+Friday 23 June will be mostly cloudy, with highs of 24 degrees, dropping down to 15 degrees later in the evening.

-Saturday 24 June will be mostly cloudy and warm – featuring highs of 25 degrees.
+Saturday 24 June will be mostly sunny and warm – featuring highs of 26 degrees.

-Sunday 25 June is expected to be breezy and warm with lots of sunshine and cloud, with temperatures of up to 23 degrees.
+Sunday 25 June is expected to be breezy and warm with lots of sunshine and cloud, with temperatures of up to 26 degrees.
+Watch out for a rain shower in the afternoon.

 This list will be updated as and when more accurate forecasts are available.